DevUP-Solutions/devup-solutions.github.io/_posts/2022-09-30-apimanagement-authorizations copy.markdown

 ### How does it work
 The Api Management team has built standard code for managing authroization and state for us, wich remove alot of customization previously needed and make it easier to separate code from authroization, reuse and management.

-This image bellow is taken from the [Authroizations Ovreview](https://learn.microsoft.com/en-us/azure/api-management/authorizations-overview) but it describes so good how it works.
-Simply described the *Authroization* resource is hanling all the complexity to create a token, cache the token and before a new call validate if the token still is valid.
+This image bellow is taken from the [Authroizations Overview](https://learn.microsoft.com/en-us/azure/api-management/authorizations-overview) but it describes so good how it works.
+Simply described the *Authroization* resource is handling all the complexity to create a token, cache the token and before a new call validate if the token still is valid.

 ![Get Token path](https://learn.microsoft.com/en-us/azure/api-management/media/authorizations-overview/get-token-for-backend.svg)